Skip to main content

 • Reduce your risk of chronic disease.
 For example:

 • Help with weight control.
 When consumed, fiber absorbs water and expands in the stomach, occupying more space, which contributes to the sensation of fullness.
 Fiber takes longer to be digested which allows food to remain in the stomach longer, prolonging satiety.
 Foods that are high in fiber typically increase the chewing process stimulating saliva and gastric juices that help you feel full and slower eating rates give time to the brain to process satiety signals.
-Fiber helps reduces blood sugar spikes which are associated with increased feelings of hunger.
+Fiber helps reduce blood sugar peaks which are associated with increased feelings of hunger.
 A fiber rich diet stimulates the release of hormones responsible for the sensation of fullness, such as peptide YY, glucagon-like peptide-1 (GLP-1), and cholecystokinin (CCK).
-Karl et al. 2017, Kim et al. 2016, Clark et al. 2013.

 Did this answer your question?